 She wants to do meaningful work, but she’s not yet sure what that means.

-“I can’t do nine-to-five any more,” she says, adding that money is not her main motivator.
+“I can’t do 9-to-5 any more,” she says, adding that money is not her main motivator.
 “Buddhism is a deep philosophy that I find useful in my daily life.
 I want to invest my life in it and share it.”